ananth1979/RNA-SEQ/README.md

 # Description

 This course provides an introduction to the tools available through the Bioconductor project for manipulating and analysing high-throughput sequencing (HTS) data.
-We will present a workflow for the analysis RNA-seq data starting from aligned reads in bam format to producing a list of differentially-expressed genes.
-We will also describe the various resources available through Bioconductor to annotate and visualize HTS data, which can be applied to any type of sequencing experiment.
+We will present a workflow for the analysis RNA-seq data starting from aligned reads in bam format and producing a list of differentially-expressed genes.
+We will also describe the various resources available through Bioconductor to annotate, visualize and gain biological insight from the differential expression results.

 # Prerequisites